First District Upholds Integrity of Contracts in Recent Opinion

-“The right of election of a surviving spouse, the rights of the surviving spouse as intestate successor or as a pretermitted spouse, and the rights of the surviving spouse to homestead, exempt property, and family allowance, or any of them, may be waived, wholly or partly, before or after marriage, by a written contract, agreement, or waiver, signed by the waiving party.
-Unless it provides to the contrary, a waiver of “all rights,” or equivalent language, in the property or estate of a present or prospective spouse, or a complete property settlement entered into after, or in anticipation of separation, dissolution of marriage, or divorce, is a waiver of all rights to elective share, intestate share, pretermitted share, homestead property, exempt property, and family allowance by each spouse in the property of the other and a renunciation by each of all benefits that would otherwise pass to either from the other by intestate succession . . . .”
+“The right of election of a surviving spouse, the rights of the surviving spouse as an intestate successor or as a pretermitted spouse, and the rights of the surviving spouse to homestead, exempt property, and family allowance, or any of them, maybe waived, wholly or partly, before or after marriage, by a written contract, agreement, or waiver, signed by the waiving party.
+Unless it provides to the contrary, a waiver of “all rights,” or equivalent language, in the property or estate of a present or prospective spouse, or a complete property settlement entered into after, or in anticipation of separation, dissolution of marriage, or divorce, is a waiver of all rights to an elective share, intestate share, pretermitted share, homestead property, exempt property, and family allowance by each spouse in the property of the other and a renunciation by each of all benefits that would otherwise pass to either from the other by intestate succession . . . .”

 The Court then applied the Code to the Agreement detailed above and found that “the trial court erred in determining that the prenuptial agreement was ambiguous as to Appellee’s rights in the decedent’s estate.
 Section 732.702(1) does not require that the parties specify an intent to relinquish rights given to surviving spouses in order to effectively relinquish those rights.
 Instead, the statute provides that a general relinquishment of “all rights” or equivalent language is sufficient to accomplish this purpose.
 Here, Appellee agreed, under paragraph one, that after marriage, the decedent’s property would “forever remain [his] personal estate” and that such property would be “forever free of any claim by [Appellee].”
 Because this language is equivalent to a statement that Appellee waived “all rights” in the decedent’s property or estate, section 732.702(1) compels a conclusion that the prenuptial agreement was a valid waiver of those rights.”